 Please contact your physician and notify them if any of these items pertain to you.

 Looking for a way to safely help out during this time?
 You can donate homemade cloth masks for our patients to use during their visit.
-Drop-off donations to Mary Bird Perkins – Our Lady of the Lake Cancer Center, Baton Rouge, are being accepted between 2 p.m. and 4 p.m. every weekday.
-Just drive up and guest services will safely take your donation right from your car.
+Simply drop-off donations to any of our centers during regular business hours.

 Video appointments now available!